-The 16th Air Land Regiment, RAA (16 ALR, RAA) provides force protection for land forces against air and surface-to-surface fire through ground-based air defence (GBAD); a sense, warn, and locate (SnWL) capability; and command and control of Joint Air Land Integration.
+The 16th Regiment RAA provides force protection for land forces against air and surface-to-surface fire through ground-based air defence (GBAD); a sense, warn, and locate (SnWL) capability; and command and control of Joint Air Land Integration.

-The 16th Air Land Regiment, RAA (16 ALR, RAA), formerly the 16th Air Defence Regiment, RAA (16 AD Regt), was established on 16 January 2012, following the amalgamation of 1st Ground Liaison Group into 1st Air Ground Operations (AGO) Battery.
+The Regiment was formerly the 16th Air Defence Regiment, RAA (16 AD Regt), which was established on 16 January 2012, following the amalgamation of 1st Ground Liaison Group into 1st Air Ground Operations (AGO) Battery.

-The current structure of 16 ALR, RAA is:
+The current structure of 16 Regiment RAA is:

 - 110th and 111th Air Land Batteries, which are responsible for: